JunkFood02/Seal/CONTRIBUTING.md

 ## Pull Request

-If you wish to contribute to the project by directly submitting code, please first leave a comment under the relevant issue or file a new issue, describe the changes you are about to make.
+If you wish to contribute to the project by submitting code directly, please first leave a comment under the relevant issue or file a new issue, describe the changes you are about to make.

 To avoid multiple pull requests resolving the same issue, let others know you are working on it by saying so in a comment, or ask the issue to be assigned to yourself.